 In the event that a major disaster should happen during school, information will be sent out to parents/guardians.
 Do not call the school.
 It is essential that telephone lines are open for emergency calls.
 Also, avoid traffic congestion at the school by not driving immediately to the school.
 Access to the school and street entrance areas must remain clear for emergency vehicles.

-If you have any questions or comments about our emergency preparations, please contact WPS K-6 Guidance Counselor Cindy Klepper, WPS School Psychologist Jennifer Johnson, or WPS District Nurse Josh Trutna at (402) 443-4250.
+If you have any questions or comments about our emergency preparations, please contact WPS K-6 School Counselor Cindy Klepper or WPS School Psychologist Jennifer Johnson at (402) 443-4250.

 The Operations and Safety Team